The West Highland Way in Scotland is one of the best long-distance hikes in all of Europe. I loved it.

 In addition to the same advantages as listed above with the self-guided walk, your guide will bring to life the rich history and legends.
-I missed out on this by doing a self-guided walk which is a shame since Scotland is full of fascinating history.
+I missed out on this by doing a self-guided walk which is a shame since Scotland is full of fascinating history and the Scottish are famed storytellers.

-Furthermore, you’ll be hiking in the company of like-minded hikers.
+Furthermore, you’ll be hiking in the company of like-minded people.
 There’s nothing like a shared interest over multiple days to connect with someone.

 I met my boyfriend while on a hiking day tour so am living proof of this.
 Although I’m pretty sure the tour doesn’t come with a guarantee of finding a partner :).